 Kent State: 67 Shots that Pierced the Nation, a documentary chronicling the events of the days leading up to and including the Kent State Shootings on May 4, 1970.
 A film by Darren Samuels, Abby Xie, and Annalise Tolley

-CNN's 30th anniversary coverage of the Kent State shootings, 2004.
+MSNBC's 50th anniversary coverage of the Kent State shootings, 2020.

 NBC 4's Mike Jackson travels to Kent State to commemorate the 40th anniversary of the Kent State shootings.
 He talks with professors who were there on the dark day four students were killed and nine others were injured.

 WEWS 5's Leon Bibb remembers the Kent State shooting on May 4, 1970

 All our video on Crosby, Stills, Nash & Young can be found here.

 Crosby, Stills, Nash, and Young perform "Ohio" at the Air Canada Centre, Toronto, on March 30, 2000.

 Neil Young performs "Ohio" at Massey Hall, 1971.

 Ween covers "Ohio" at the Tabernacle in Atlanta, GA, on April 10, 2010.

 Tim McIlrath of Rise Against covers "Ohio" on "A Day to Remember" in Kent, OH.

 All-female band Wednesday Wine from Columbus cover "Ohio."